 Another good way to develop a readership is to build momentum by providing content that relates to one another.
 In other words, develop a series of posts on a topic and then issue them one at a time, with a promise of more to come.

 What I’m trying to say: don’t publish every day in the beginning and taper off.
 Do what you can from the start!
-We at Click Start Club aim for two posts a week, but since it’s Q4 an we both have The Bewitchin’ Kitchen and Simply Stacie to take care of – we have limited it to once a week right now.
+We at Click Start Club aim for two posts a week, but since it’s Q4 we both have to take care of – we have limited it to once a week right now.

 6. Be where your readers are

 You can promote your blog without ever mentioning it directly by simply being where your readers are, particularly on social media.
 If they get the feeling they’ve seen you before and they like what you’ve said, they’ll check out your profile, which must, of course, contain a link to your blog!
-We recommend Linkin Profile for Instagram, you have one link but it goes to all your blog posts.
 It’s awesome.

 Be mindful of acting professional online because it can all add up to a bad image if your readers like your blog but don’t like what you say elsewhere.
-If you wouldn’t want your parent’s seeing it, you probably shouldn’t post it.
+If you wouldn’t want your parents to see it, you shouldn’t post it.

 Don’t be daunted by the number of blogs out there: successful blogging isn’t something that happens overnight, but rather through persistence and consistency, you’ll build up a readership and a following.
 It takes time but it’s worth it in the end!